-Units Parties / presidential candidates at national elections updates

-Countries 5
+In the case of a presidential election, we code election programmes of all those alliances supporting a presidential candidate who has won at least 5% of votes at the first round of the presidential election.
+For lower house elections, we code election programmes of all those parties which have won at least two seats in the respective national election.

+In the case of coalitions, we usually code the coalition manifesto.
+If the coalition has not published a manifesto, we consider the manifestos of the individual parties that have been part of the coalition.
+In this case, we code as many individual party programmes as we can find.
+Detailed information about the type of document coded for each coalition can be found in the variable "progtype".

-South American countries, more countries will be added with following $% \left( 1\right) =\left( 1\right) +\left( 1$ relevant parties and presidential alliances - these are parties that gained at least two seats in parliament or alliances backing presidential candidates that gained 5 or more % in the first round of the presidential election.
+Units Parties / presidential candidates at national elections Countries 5 South American countries, more countries will be added with following updates Time 1989-2017 Parties relevant parties and presidential alliances - these are parties that gained at least two seats in parliament or alliances backing presidential candidates that gained 5 or more % in the first round of the presidential election.
 See also the list of political parties for South America on our website.

-Time 1989-2014

-Parties 55

-Elections 24

-parliamentary lower house elections and presidential elections.
+Elections parliamentary lower house elections and presidential elections.
 For Argentina, the dataset covers parliamentary and presidential elections (plus the parliamentary mid-term elections in 2009 and 2013).
 For Bolivia, it covers parliamentary and presidential elections.
 For Brazil, it covers presidential elections only.
-For Chile, the dataset covers presidential elections only.

-idential elections and concurrent parliamentary elections.
+For Chile, the dataset covers presidential elections and concurrent parliamentary elections.
+Programmes 94 election programmes and substitute documents/functional equivalents.

-Programs 88

-election programs and substitute documents/functional equivalents.

 See also the list of coded documents on our website.

-Data Sources Publicly available election statistics and content analysed election programs (substitute documents)
+Data Sources Publicly available election statistics and content analysed election programmes (substitute documents)